Snowshoeing Basics: Overview of Modern Snowshoes

 Contemporary snowshoes often feature frames built from aluminum and other lightweight metals.
 And, manufacturers use softer and more pliable materials like nylon or vinyl for the decking.
 Sometimes, a manufacturer will us a relatively rigid sheet of plastic for the decking.

 Soft and pliable decking provides great floatation while snowshoeing, but can be susceptible to punctures and tears.
-Avoid walking over brush, fallen branches, and other sharp objects with snowshoes that feature soft decking material.
+For that reason, avoid walking over brush, fallen branches, and other sharp objects with snowshoes that feature soft decking material.

 Rigid plastic decking decreases the amount of torsion the snowshoe will experience.
 This means that the snowshoe won’t bend and twist nearly as readily as one with a soft decking.
 This makes for better energy transfer and more purchase.

-That said, rigid decking can still crack or rip under the right circumstances.
+That said, rigid decking can still crack or rip under the right (or wrong!) circumstances.

 Correct Length and Size of Snowshoes